magician-project/doosan_xbot2/README.md

 # assuming you are using https
 git clone https://github.com/magician-project/doosan_xbot2.git

-# compile it
+# compile and install it
+cd ..
-cd .. && catkin_make #or catkin build
+catkin_make install #or catkin config --install && catkin build
 ```

 Source the catkin package if you are using this build tool and possibly include this source in the .bashrc: